SystemsApproach/private5g/software/scale.rst

 is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP (and optionally, other edge apps).
 The second is gNBsim: the emulated RAN that generates traffic directed at the Aether cluster.
-Minimally, two servers are required—one for the Aether cluster and one for gNBsim—with each able to scale independently.
+The assumption in this section is that there are at least two servers—one for the Aether cluster and one for gNBsim—with each able to scale independently.
 For example, having four servers would support a 3-node Aether cluster and a 1-node workload generator.
 This example configuration corresponds to the following ``hosts.ini`` file:

 .. code-block::